• Skip to primary navigation

 Instructions

-• The day before making the bread sauce, leave the slices of white bread out on the kitchen surface to dry out.
-If you forget to do this, don't panic!
-See my top tips for a quick way of getting stale bread.
+• To prepare for making bread sauce, leave the white bread slices out on the kitchen counter to dry out the day before.
+If you forget, don't worry!
+Check out my top tips for a quick and easy way to get stale bread.

 • Tear up the bread into large pieces and pulse in a food processor until you get breadcrumbs.
-I like to keep my breadcrumbs quite chunky.
+Weigh out exactly 150g.

 Notes

-• If you've forgotten to leave your bread out overinght, just switch the oven on to low, lay the bread slices on a baking tray and place in the oven for 5-7 minutes.
-Allow the bread to cool before pulsing into breadcrumbs.
+• Forgot to leave your bread out overnight?
+No problem!
+Simply preheat your oven to a low temperature, lay the bread slices on a baking tray, and bake them for 5-7 minutes.
+Once the bread is toasted and slightly dry, allow it to cool before pulsing it into breadcrumbs in a food processor.

 Variations: